 Employment Law Changes in July 2013

-July 2013 is set to be a busy month.
+July 2013 is set to be a busy month for employment law.
 On 29 July 2013, further changes from the Enterprise and Regulatory Reform Act 2013 will come into force, as will the Employment Tribunal (Constitution and Rules of Procedure) Regulations 2013.

 The key points that you need to be aware of are as follows: